costela/wesher/README.md

    # ./wesher
    ```

-   Running the command above on a terminal will currently output a generated cluster key as follows:
+   This will start the wesher daemon in the foreground and - when running on a terminal - will currently output a generated cluster key as follows:
    ```
    new cluster key generated: XXXXX
    ```

-   **Note**: the created key will only be shown if running on a terminal, to avoid keys leaking via logs.
+   **Note**: to avoid accidentally leaking it in the logs, the created key will _only_ be displayed if running on a terminal.
+When started via other means (e.g.: desktop session manager or init system), the key can be retreived with `grep ClusterKey /var/lib/wesher/state.json`.

 3. Lastly, on any further node:
    ```